abhi10agarwal/foodMania/README.md

 # foodMania

-A react-native app using yelp-api to fetch and display restaurents based on the price tag.
+A react-native app using yelp-api to fetch and display restaurants based on the price tag.